dwyl/process-handbook/finances.md

   to start paying it again (but Xero will work this out for you and factor it into the Amount Due).

 For reference, each time a pay run is posted, Xero will automatically report to HMRC with a [Full Payment Submission (FPS)](https://www.gov.uk/running-payroll/reporting-to-hmrc) using the PAYE Real Time Information (RTI) service.

+6. Check all the figures against the Xero pay run amounts and ensure they match before making submitting the `multiple payment` (for which you'll only need one OTP, rather than seven :smiley:)

+7. In the relevant pay run in Xero, click Options > Email Payslips to email everyone a copy of their payslip

 # Bookkeeping